dcurrigan/python-challenge/README.md

 This repository contains files for the week 3 homework challenges PyBank and PyPoll.
 Additional directories for PyBoss and PyParagrpah are present that were completed for extra practice

 ## Setup
-PyBank and PyBank directories contain Main.py files which contain the code to run from your prefered IDE or Terminal<\n>
+PyBank and PyBank directories contain Main.py files which contain the code to run from your prefered IDE or Terminal
-Resources directories contain the data sources Analysis directories contain the output of the code
+Resources directories contain the data sources
+Analysis directories contain the output of the code

 ## Features
 PyBank analyses the following: